danburd/blog/content/posts/2024-06-19/index.md

 More importantly, these were parents who were active in the community and engaged enough with the school system to make an affirmative choice to attend an option school.
 Their energy and engagement would have been an asset at our neighborhood school — a much-needed asset, I would soon learn.

-It didn't take long after that first school year to realize that our neighborhood school's PTA was underperforming.
+It didn't take long after that first school year started to realize that our neighborhood school's PTA was underperforming.
 Their website hadn't been updated in ages, the meetings provided no useful information, and the PTA itself had had its tax exemption revoked by the IRS, among other compliance deficiencies.
 Myself, my wife, and others came together to get elected to the PTA board the following year and we remedied these deficiencies.
 But we rarely had the volunteers we needed, and even getting those volunteers wasn't easy.
 We got used to seeing the same few faces over and over again.

 Option school communities rarely face this challenge to the degree that neighborhood schools do.
 Their PTA's are robust, their boards full, their events well staffed.
 This is in part because their parents are sufficiently engaged to make the decision to send their children to an option school — they also tend to be sufficiently engaged to volunteer there, as well.